 It’s that time again, another CMX Summit is coming!
 It’s a yearly gathering of community builders and professionals of all levels that meet to connect and learn from each other.
 To me, it’s one the can’t miss events of the year and certainly most of you must agree, as the tickets are sold out.
-We are also sponsors once again for what is surely to be an amazing get together in Portland next week (October 1st until October 3rd).
+We are also sponsors once again for what is surely to be an amazing get together in Redwood City next week (September 5th & 6th).

 1. Check the Agenda & Build a Game Plan